Akshansh986/Webkiosk/README.md

 #Would be great if someone could implement these
 * Updating app to Android Marshmallow
-* Predicting attendance if you miss certain number of class.
+* Predicting attendance if you miss certain number of class
-* Tracking library penalty amount for late book submission.
+* Tracking library penalty amount for late book submission
-* Timetable for JIIT-128,JUIT,JUET.
+* Timetable for JIIT-128,JUIT,JUET
 * App for iOS
-* Anything you could imagine.
+* Anything you could imagine

 #Undocumented sections of app
 * Webkiosk website crawler
 * Timetable fetch protocol (It's served from Google drive in .txt format.
-Need help from someone who can help me in documenting it.)
+Need help from someone who can help me in documenting it)
 * Notifications
 * Database auto refresher